caiolmart/anubisflow/README.md

 This is a tool designed to generate features to identify DDoS flows from `.pcap` files.

-The idea behind the tool is to have a class stores the information on the flows, and can be updated by any new packet passing through the network.
+We begin by creating  a class that stores information about the flows, this class is continuously updated whenever a new packet passes through the network interface.

-The class can stores two dictionaries.
+The class can store two dictionaries.
 One for the 2-tuple flow (a sequence of packets with the same values for _IP Source_, _IP Destination_) and one for the 5-tuple flow (a sequence of packets with same values for _IP Source_, _Port Source_, _IP Destination_, _Port Destination_, _Protocol_).

-The goal is to store, and readily generate features of the flows.
+The goal is to generate and store features of the flows that may useful in attempting to identify and block flows originated from a DDoS attack.

-Here is the list of the features of the 2-tuple flows we want to generate, and the attribute that stores the information to generate them.
+Here is the list of features of the 2-tuple flows we want to generate, and the attribute that stores the information to generate them.

 | Feature | Description | TwoTupleNode attribute(s) |
 | ------- | ----------- | --------------------- |